 As the season wore on, Haller’s name appeared increasingly in the starting lineup.
 His clutch hitting, game calling, and gun for an arm could not be kept on the bench.
 As Harry Jupiter of the San Francisco Examiner reported, “Watching Haller is a joy.
 Runners are cautious, knowing Tom has an excellent arm, and nobody is better at catching foul pops behind the plate.”ix

 Haller’s throwing arm was the key.
 The Dodgers that year were built around speed with Maury Wills leading the charge.
 Haller’s arm was needed against the Dodgers and he started 13 of 18 games played between the two teams.
-Over the course of the season, season Haller gunned down 36% of those trying to steal against him.
+Over the course of the regular season, Haller gunned down 36% of those trying to steal against him.
 He only made four errors that year and his fielding percentage of .992 was second in the league.

 He was a great signal caller for a staff that was led by Jack Sanford and Juan Marichal.
 Haller caught Sanford regularly.
 Sanford had his best year in 1962, and Haller worked with Sanford to keep his pitch count down enroute to a 24-win season, including a streak of 16 straight victories. x